scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Dask can scale up to clusters or to massive datasets.
-Model selection searches often require significant amounts of computation and can involve large datasets.
-Combining Dask with advanced model selection is a natural fit.
+Model selection searches often require significant amounts of computation and can involve large datasets, and Hyperband is amenable to parallelism.
+Combining Dask with Hyperband is a natural fit.

 This work focuses on the case when the computation required is not insignificant.
 Then, the existing `passive` model selection algorithms in Dask-ML have limited use because they don't `adapt` to previous training to reduce the amount of training required.  [#dasksearchcv]_

-This work implements an adaptive model selection algorithm, Hyperband, in Dask's machine learning library, Dask-ML.  [#docs]_ This algorithm adapts to previous training to minimize the amount of computation required.
+An adaptive model selection algorithm, Hyperband is implemented in Dask's machine learning library, Dask-ML.  [#docs]_ This algorithm adapts to previous training to minimize the amount of computation required.
 This section will detail the Hyperband architecture, the input arguments required and some modifications to reduce time to solution.